Welcome | Sign In

 Changing Landscape

 Frankel, who has worked in making short independent films for over 25 years, has seen a revolution in computer techniques take over the Hollywood scene.
-The visual effects industry turned a corner and began fundamental changes in its landscape with the use of digital technology after the success Download Free eBook - The Edge of Success: 9 Building Blocks to Double Your Sales of the movie "Jurassic Park" in 1992, he said.
+The visual effects industry turned a corner and began fundamental changes in its landscape with the use of digital technology after the success of the movie “Jurassic Park” in 1992, he said.

 "There are more talented artists and technicians in the field now than ever before.
 And a lot of them are working freelance or for small- to mid-sized studios.
 At the same time, clients are asking for more and more render-intensive images," Frankel said in explaining the vast market for Y-Film.